DuckyMomo20012/socket-api-tester/README.md

-# A simple API tester using socket.
+# A simple http client using socket

 > ⚠️ WARNING: This template is unstable, use with caution.